camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-11-agenda-proposal.md

 ## Backlog of TSC Topics

-* Releation of TSC with its working groups and sub projects
+* Relation of TSC with its working groups and sub projects
   * The following working groups and sub projects are currentlly working on overarching topics and should be therefore according to the project charter supervised by the TSC:
     * API Backlog
     * Commonalities